pa-ulander/lecbh/Testing.md

 **Snap not working in container**:

-*   Snap has limitations in containers.
-The test script expects snap tests to fail in Docker.
+*   Snap has limitations in many container runtimes
-*   Use `--test-mode` flag for container environments
-*   Use `--pip` for a more reliable installation method in containers
+*   Prefer `--test-mode` or `--pip` inside ephemeral containers

 **DNS resolution issues**: